scimax/meep/doc/docs/Scheme_Tutorials/Casimir_Forces.md

 Example: Three-Dimensional Periodic Systems
 -------------------------------------------

 Three-dimensional periodic systems are another example of systems that can be easily analyzed with Meep.
-In this example, we consider the Casimir force between a periodic array of dielectric spheres and a metallic plate, shown below and simulated in periodic-sphere-plate.ctl ([9](http://ab-initio.mit.edu/~mccauley/casimir-examples/periodic-sphere-plate.ctl)):
+In this example, we consider the Casimir force between a periodic array of dielectric spheres and a metallic plate, shown below and simulated in [periodic-sphere-plate.ctl](http://ab-initio.mit.edu/~mccauley/casimir-examples/periodic-sphere-plate.ctl):

 <center>
 ![](../images/Spheres-plane.jpg)